 A taste sensation that will blow away all previous notions of how deliciously versatile the humble spud can be.
 And cheap at 3.50€.
 This was so good that I picked up tiny potatoes at the market to try my hand at creating this at home.

 SlowSud has a fixed location in Milano that offers a larger menu, but for outdoor festivals they take to the road in a groovy little Piaggio Ape.
-Wonderful arancini and classic sicilian panini – flavors of the island in one bite.
+Wonderful arancini and sicilian panini – sublime island flavors in one bite.
 These guys are among our favorites.

-Meat ragu arancino (from another event), pane cunzato (tomato, primosale cheese, oregano, basil, anchovy, evoo), and below – paneppanelle, chickpea flour fritters served with ricotta salata and a creamy mint dressing between a bun called mafaldina.
+Meat ragu arancino, pane cunzato (tomato, primosale cheese, oregano, basil, anchovy, evoo), and below – paneppanelle, chickpea flour fritters served with ricotta salata and a creamy mint dressing between a bun called mafaldina.

 4. L’antica Farinata